KxSystems/docs-v1/docs/cookbook/interfacing-with-java.md

 ```

+## Exceptions

+The c class throws IOExceptions for typical socket read/write reasons and throws KException objects in higher-level cases.
+That is, for errors at the q level rather than the Socket level.

+## Questions

-## What is the default time zone that the Java interface to q uses?
+### What is the default time zone that the Java interface to q uses?

 It uses whatever the environment is set to.
 To override it to be e.g. GMT, use
 ```java